ScaDS/ai4medicine-2025/day3.2_dl_medical_imaging/readme.md

 You can download the slides from the theory part [here]().

 In the hands-on session, you will train a deep learning model predicting abnormalities from chest X-rays.
+In this session, we will use HPC system and services provided at TU Dresden/ZIH.
+The same virtual environment as in the previous session "DL Introduction" will be used.